Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 Bathing Your Maremma Sheepdog

-You may have noticed that Maremmas absolutely love water and mud, so they can get really dirty sometimes.
-Luckily their double coat does repel dirt so usually once they dry most of the dirt comes off, therefore they don’t need to be bathed very often.
+You may have noticed that Maremmas love water and mud, which means they can get dirty sometimes.
+Luckily, their double coat repels dirt, so once they dry, most of the dirt comes off.
+Therefore they don’t need to be bathed very often.
 But an occasional bath is good for them, especially if they have fleas or ticks.
 Also, if they do end up with a matted undercoat bathing them will help to loosen that hair so it will let go.
-And if you blow dry them with a force blow dryer you can actually blow most of the undercoat right out in record time.
-We have a professional grooming tub installed in our milking parlor to make grooming easier.
-But you can bathe your Maremma outdoors with a garden hose and a good spray nozzle if the weather is warm enough.
+And if you blow dry them with a force blow dryer, you can blow most of the undercoat right out in record time.
+Our professional grooming tub is installed in our grooming room to make grooming easier.
+But you can bathe your Maremma outdoors with a garden hose and a suitable spray nozzle if the weather is warm enough.
 Below are some of the products we use for getting our Maremmas squeaky clean and tangle free!

 Our Favorite Shampoos & Conditioners